MarkFChavez/sc_lookup/README.md

 - Fixed search parameters if running from command line.

 ### Further Improvements
+- Do not require file initially and allow uses to just do `bin/run`.
+- Better command-line experience.
 - Smarter suggestions of column to search for when ran from command line.
 - Add multi-column search.